savashn/ecewo/README.md

 A modern and developer-friendly backend framework for C that handles the complexities of C programming and lets you build backends with ease — inspired by the simplicity of Express.js.

-It's not production-ready yet and it doesn't need to be, because it's a **hobby project** I started to improve my programming skills.
+Ecewo is a **hobby project** I started to improve my programming skills and it is still work in progress.
 See [FAQ](https://ecewo.vercel.app/docs/faq).

 ### Table of Contents